Do you want to know how to wake up early. Maybe you want to wake up before your kids. Or not be rushed in the mornings or start a new morning habit.

 Decide on a bedtime for yourself and be consistent with it.

-3. Plan what you will do before your kids wake up.
+3. Plan the night before what you will do as soon as you wake up.

 What does matter is what you do with that time.

 Even if you wake up at 5 in the morning but all you do is scroll Facebook for an hour, you probably should have just stayed in bed and gotten an extra hour of sleep!

 Make sure that what you do with your morning counts.
 Personally, I like to do things that I can’t do well when my children are awake.

 For me, that means I do a quick excercise video on Youtube.
 (I love Lucy Wyndham-Read!)